Privacy notice for clients and 3rd parties

 Personal data will be collected, stored and processed for the following purposes:

-- In order to provide the Services to the Client;
+- In order to provide commercial building consultancy service to our Clients,

 - In order to be provided with the services of a 3rd party,